 All decisions will be made at DAA’s discretion.
 The selection panel must be satisfied that the applicants meet a minimum standard for the award to be given.

 The winner for each category will receive:

 - $2,000 cash prize

 - Promotion to DAA members through member communications and social media

 - Promotion to the public and peers through DAA communication channels, including social media.

 The winner will be asked to provide the names and contact details of managers and peers, for DAA to contact these people to announce the winner’s achievement.

-The winner will also be encouraged to provide an article for the DAA member newsletter on nutrition reporting in the media and/or what it means to them and their career to win the Award.
+The winner will also be encouraged to provide a blurb for the DAA website on nutrition reporting in the media and/or what it means to them and their career to win the Award.